 Brush your dog’s teeth, especially their gums, with a special animal-formulated toothpaste at least 3 or 4 times per week.
-This will prevent periodontal disease which is a real headache because it requires lots of care.
-Do this while your dog is young to head off any issues before they develop.
-Prevention is key when it comes to dental hygiene.
+This will prevent periodontal disease.
+Do this while your pet is young to head off any issues before they develop.
+Prevention is key when it comes to doggie dental hygiene.

 Get the Right Supplies